chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 *Block level physical connections*

-The block plan also made sure that I did not forget about getting power to the Raspberry Pi 4; these are now powered via a USB C connector.
+The block plan also made sure that I did not forget about getting power to the Raspberry Pi 4; these latest models are now powered via a USB C connector.

 USB Connections
 +++++++++++++++

-From the

-USB connections mapped next
+From the overall plan I subsequently extracted the devices with a USB connection and any associated USB cable.

 .. image:: https://live.staticflickr.com/65535/49733170253_b8c821283b_c.jpg
    :width: 800